 An action is not considered negligent unless all four of these components are present.
 If you look closely at them, you will see that they build upon each other, working together to form a negligent action.

 First, it must be shown that the person you wish to file a lawsuit against had a particular duty.
 This may be the duty to not drive drunk or to create a safe public space.
 Second, it must be shown that this duty was breached in some way.
 Third, a breach of duty is not negligent unless it is the cause of some form of harm.
 And finally, that harm must be quantifiable and provable.
-Proving negligence is a difficult thing to do, which is why it is so important to hire an attorney, like a Philadelphia, PA personal injury lawyer from Wieand Law Firm, who is skilled in personal injury cases.
+Proving negligence is a difficult thing to do, which is why it is so important to hire an attorney, like a personal injury attorney Philadelphia PA, from Wieand Law Firm, who is skilled in personal injury cases.